-If it is determined that blasting will be required, a written blasting plan will be developed and approved prior to the commencement of blasting.
+If it is determined that blasting will be required, a written blasting plan will be developed by the blasting company and approved by ORDA prior to the commencement of blasting.
 In general, the blast plan will contain information about the blasting methods to be employed, measures to be taken to protect the safety of the public, and how the applicable rules and regulations will be complied with.
 If, during the evolution of the project, there are significant changes in the blast design, a new blast plan will be required.